flutter/website/src/development/accessibility-and-localization/internationalization.md

 ```yaml
 use-escaping: true
 ```
-Then any string of characters wrapped around a pair of single quotes will be ignored during parsing.
+The parser ignores any string of characters wrapped with a pair of single quotes.
 To use a normal single quote character, use a pair of consecutive single quotes.
-For example,
+For example:

 ```json
 {
   "helloWorld": "Hello! '{Isn''t}' this a wonderful day?"